 Duration of Driver Certificate of professional competence (CPC) status for foreign licence holders who exchange for a UK licence

 As of the 18th October 2011, drivers who exchange their licence to a UK licence and got their Driver CPC qualification in another Member State will receive Driver CPC qualification recognition for the unexpired part whatever the remaining duration maybe.
 From then on, after completing 35 hours periodic training in the UK, they will get Driver CPC for five years in line with other UK licence holders.

 These drivers will have had their original Driver CPC status shown by a Code 95 on their driving licence or by a DQC.

-If Code 95 has been used, DVLA will advise DSA, who will then issue a DQC to the driver.
+If Code 95 has been used, DVLA will advise DVSA, who will then issue a DQC to the driver.

 Drivers from Jersey, Guernsey, Isle of Man & Gibraltar

 As of the 18 October 2011 drivers from the Channel Islands, Isle of Man or Gibraltar who drive professionally in the EU, can apply for their initial Driver CPC qualification and take periodic training so that a driver qualification card (DQC) can be issued.

 Existing vocational drivers

 Drivers who obtained their vocational licence before the introduction of Driver CPC may undertake periodic training in GB.
 Trainers should accept their licence to prove entitlement and if the licence is a photocard licence, as proof of identity.
 Once they have completed 35 hours within 5 years, they may apply for a DQC using a DQC1 application form in the same way that a driver with a licence from another Member State would.(see http://www.businesslink.gov.uk/bdotg/action/detail?itemId=1085797876&type=RESOURCES )